Stephanie Bairstow

-Stephanie Bairstow (born 10 October 1994) is an Australian professional basketball player.
+Stephanie Sarah Bairstow (born 10 October 1994) is an Australian professional basketball player.

 Professional career

 WNBL

 Bairstow made her professional debut with the Australian Institute of Sport during the 2011–12 season.
 After her college career, Bairstow returned to the league with the new side in her home state, the South East Queensland Stars.
 Bairstow was signed by the Canberra Capitals for the 2016–17 season.

 She has had Off season Stints With the Brisbane Spartans in the 2016 SEABL season and with the South West Metro Pirates in the 2017 & 2018 QBL season.

 College

 From 2012 to 2014, Bairstow played college basketball for the Utah State Aggies located in Logan, Utah.
 Bairstow left the team after seven games in her junior season.